 Seagoing people are some of the most experienced, hands-on individuals, in today’s technical world.
 They know what they are talking about.
 After all, they have to keep their ship operational, even under the most extreme conditions.
 Their skills are the result of years of evolution, acquired through learning from mistakes and accomplishments as well as from experience and expertise handed down from generation to generation.

 They deserve compressors which have been developed in the same way- through evolution and not revolutionary designs developed on a purely theoretical basis in laboratories and universities.
 Take a closer look at Sauer compressors for shipping and experience the advantages of evolution in compressor designs.

-Thanks to the air-cooled, three-stage design or the fully water-cooled cylinders, the temperatures of surfaces are well below those found in other designs, which consequently require full covers.
+The air-cooled three-stage design / the fully water-cooled cylinders, keep the temperature of surfaces well below those found in other designs, which consequently require full covers.

 At the same time, intrinsic technical features protect the crew from any rotating parts, whilst allowing instant visual checks of all functional parts since, no cover needs to be removed.

 Developed back in the 1970s, the three-stage, air-cooled compressors have been gradually upgraded, taking into account the experience gained through more than 3,000 units delivered every year and the constant feedback from the shipping community.
 The partition of the 30 bar in three stages result in lower stage pressure ratios and consequently lower compressed air temperatures.
 This leads to considerable longer maintenance intervals.
 At the same time, the units are easy to integrate and install resulting in lesser overall costs to the ship yards for installation & commissioning.
 Shipyards estimate the costs with $7,500 for a post-Panamax container.
 With their advanced, state-of-the-art design, the three-stage, air-cooled compressors are the ideal choice for starting-air applications.